Automattic/wp-calypso/docs/color.md

 The colors above can be suffixed with `-light` or `-dark` to quickly get a variation of the color.
 They are helper aliases to make picking shades easier (e.g. `--color-primary-light` or `--color-primary-dark`).
 These suffixes correspond to the 300 and 700 value of that color.
 For example, **Blue 300** is equal to `--color-primary-light`, and **Blue 700** is equal to `--color-primary-dark`.

-The variables listed above can also be suffixed with the corresponding value number as shown on Color Studio If you need a specific value that is not covered by the `light` or `dark` helper aliases, then you can append the specific value number to the end of the variable.
+The variables listed above can also be suffixed with the corresponding value number as shown on Color Studio.
+If you need a specific value that is not covered by the `light` or `dark` helper aliases, then you can append the specific value number to the end of the variable.
 For example, you can use `--color-accent-100` or `color-neutral-900` to get a specific shade.

 **Additional Variables**